lavaground/MKVCleanup/README.md

 Edit "PATH\TO\YOUR\CLEANUP\FOLDER" accordingly and have fun. :)

-This will delete all Titles and Tags from the files.
-It will also extract the subtitles (if there are any), remove the first two lines and merge them back.
+This will delete all Titles and Tags from the files in the specified folder.
+It will also extract the Subtitles (if there are any), remove the first two lines and merge them back.

+CAUTION: Do not use this on your movies/tv folder directly, it might remove desired subtitle lines.